exhu/miodj3/lang.rst

 - automatic instance construction type: let a: Array!<KVPair!<>> = [{"a", 1}, {"b", 3}]
 - getters, setters, op_mut
 - reflection & introspection

+- global const for primitive types and strings
 - proc_addr (needed only for optimization?)